Wael1122/waa/Dependencies.md

-This page lists the programs/dependencies neofetch needs to run.
+This page lists the programs/dependencies Neofetch needs to run.

+**NOTE:** Neofetch only requires **BASH**, the rest of the dependencies are entirely optional and only enable additional features and functionality.

 ## Table of Contents